-Cheapest electric cars
+Cheapest electric cars 2021

+There’s no getting away from the fact that most electric cars cost more than equivalent petrol and diesel models.
 Depending on the type of vehicle, the difference in price between an electric car and an internal-combustion-engined one can be several thousand pounds, even after the government’s Plug-in Car Grant (PiCG) has been applied.

 Having said that, buying an electric car needn’t break the bank if you know where to look.
 There are several battery-powered cars out there with competitive price tags, providing an entirely affordable route into the world of cars.

 To help you on your way, we’ve put together a list of the top cheap electric cars on sale today.
-Not all of them will suit your needs – ranges and charge times vary from model to model – but there’ll almost certainly be something that ticks all the right boxes.
+Not all of them will suit your needs – ranges and charging times vary from model to model – but there’ll almost certainly be something that ticks all the right boxes.